Do DPF and EGR Delete Increase Horsepower?

 A: Emissions‑intact ECU tuning, high‑flow intake, efficient intercooler/charge‑pipes, and compliant exhaust.

-Q6: Is a delete kit worth it for off‑road use?
+Q6: Is the EGR delete kit worth it for off‑road use?

 Q7: Will a DPF and EGR delete void my warranty?